hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - Fix `file.mimetype` check in `imageController.js` which is causing errors
 - ~~change genres in album index - set max number to show in `<ul>`~~
 - ~~When enter pressed on add field buttons, new field should be added to form~~
-- Footer 'bounces' on mobile when browser bar shows/hides - can this be improved?
-- Account for very long album titles (e.g. _Swordfishtrombones_) which overlap containers.
+- ~~Account for very long album titles (e.g. _Swordfishtrombones_) which overlap containers.~~

 ## Housekeeping:
 - Ensure robust and clear error handling
 - Clear unneeded comments / `console.log()`s
 - Refactor where possible
 - Ensure consistent style across codebase
+- Split README out into sections.

-## Future additions:
+## Future additions / updates:
+- Footer 'bounces' on mobile when browser bar shows/hides - can this be improved?
 - Switch from use of table to show Album indeces to cards instead: this will deliver a visual improvement as well as better accessibility.
 - Auto-generate `alt` attributes for newly-uploaded albums to describe the cover to visually impared users.
 - Dark mode